public-transport/european-transport-feeds/readme.md

 _Note that, by participating in this project, you commit to the [code of conduct](code-of-conduct.md), and release all contributions under the [ISC license](https://opensource.org/licenses/ISC) (for source code changes) or [to the public domain](https://creativecommons.org/publicdomain/zero/1.0/deed.de) (for changes to the list of feeds), respectively._

 You're warmly invited to add or update feeds at any time.
 You can do so by sending a pull request or leaving us a hint at [the issues page](https://github.com/public-transport/european-transport-feeds/issues).

-If you decided to send a pull request and implement a change yourself, you can do so by adapting [`feeds.toml`](./feeds.toml) according to the following rules:
+If you want to send a pull request and implement a change yourself, adapt [`feeds.toml`](./feeds.toml) according to the following rules:

 - There should only be one feed per country.
 If some country doesn't have a global feed (yet), you're encouraged to describe the current situation in a new [issue](https://github.com/public-transport/european-transport-feeds/issues).
 - If there are some caveats to a feed, please explain them briefly in the `comment` field.
 Check the german feed for an example.